r00ta/FreeWinBackup/BUILD.md

     └── Uninstall-FreeWinBackupService.ps1
 ```

-4. Distribute this folder or create an installer using tools like:
+4. Distribute this folder directly, wrap it with the built-in `FreeWinBackup.Setup.exe`, or use external packaging tools (e.g., Inno Setup, Advanced Installer) if you need additional customization.
-   - WiX Toolset
-   - Inno Setup
-   - Advanced Installer

 ### System Requirements for Deployment